home-assistant/companion.home-assistant/docs/integrations/siri-shortcuts.md

 ![iOS](/assets/apple.svg)

-With iOS 12 or later, you can take advantage of the power of Siri Shortcuts to carry out Home Assistant tasks with a tap or by using voice commands.
+With iOS 12 or later and the Home Assistant Companion App, you can take advantage of the power of Siri Shortcuts to carry out Home Assistant tasks with a tap or by using voice commands.

 ## Getting Started